"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 With the Facebook Pixel code setup on your website, you can capture users’ actions like view count, leads, add to cart, purchase events, submitted forms, etc.

-This information will help you understand your site users better and to create a more targeted relevant Facebook ads in the future.
+This information will help you understand your site users better and to create more targeted relevant Facebook ads in the future.

 You need to add the Facebook Pixel code to your website.

 Of course, you can manually copy/paste your Facebook Pixel code into the header section of your web pages, but not many bloggers are code-savvy.
-Messing up with codes is not uncommon for beginners bloggers.
+Messing up with codes is not uncommon for beginner bloggers.

 Facebook has a plugin integration that makes it easy to add your Facebook Pixel to your WordPress blog.
 I use the Facebook Pixel WordPress integration plugin on CyberNaira.